-9. If so is this available to ennesite say sounles?
 9. If so, is this available to opposite sex couples?
 Yes.
 10. What are the significant differences (if any) from marriage?
 None, just terminology.
 11. Does your jurisdiction recognize de facto or common-law relationships for same sex couples?
 Yes.
 12. If so, are there any differences in the treatment of opposite sex and same sex de facto or common-law relationships on the breakdown of their relationship?
 NA 13.
 Please identify any significant differences between de facto or common-law relationships and marriage and civil union type arrangements.
 NA 14.
 If you have any further comments on the matters raised in this section, please add them below.
-NA 15 .
+NA 15.
 Is it possible for a same sex couple to adopt a child in your jurisdiction?
 Yes.
 16. If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-Yes, our act is from 1955 and out of date but the court takes a pragmatic approach generally to same sea applications.
+Yes, our act is from 1955 and out of date but the court takes a pragmatic approach generally to same sex applications.
 17. Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
 No. 18.
 Can a sole homosexual person adopt in your jurisdiction?
 Yes.

 19. Is surrogacy legal in your jurisdiction?

 Yes.

 20. If so, can a same sex couple gain parentage for a child through surrogacy?

 Yes.

 21. Is gamete and/or embryo donation legal in your jurisdiction?

 Yes.

 22. If so what requirements must be met, if any in order to terminate the parental relationship between the donor and the child?

+NA

-NA 23.
-Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?
+23. Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?

 Yes.

 24. Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?
-24. 24.
-25. made to a homosexual unmarried woman or man?
-Made to a homosexual unmarried woman or man?

 Yes.

-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through Yes.
-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
+25. If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
 If so, please explain how.

 Need to apply to adopt.

-25. Yes.
-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
+26. Is this different if the relationship is a civil union or common-law relationship?
 If so, please explain how.

-Need to apply to adopt.
-Is this different if the relationship is a civil union or common-law relationship?
-If so, 25.
-Made to a homosexual unmarried woman or man?
-Yes.
-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
-If so, please explain how.
-Need to apply to adopt.
-Is this different if the relationship is a civil union or common-law relationship?
-If so, please explain how.
-225. Made to a homosexual unmarried woman or man?
-Yes.
-If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
-If so, please explain how.
-Need to apply to adopt.
-Is this different if the relationship is a civil union or common-law relationship?
-If so, please explain how.
-NA If you have any further comments on the matters raised in this section, please add them
+NA

+27. If you have any further comments on the matters raised in this section, please add them below.

+NA